 City College - Miami

 City College has additional campuses located in Fort Lauderdale, Hollywood, Gainesville and Altamonte Springs.
 The EMS program is available at all five campuses.

 All of the EMT programs at Broward College require students to have a GED or a high school diploma.

-Emergency Medical Technician Applied Technology Diploma
+Emergency Medical Technician Applied Technical Diploma

 Paramedic Technical Certificate